tomerlichtash/mels-loop/public/content/docs/the-story-of-mel/pages/mel-kaye-cv/index.en.md

 During his academic studies, Mel was a member of the Jewish fraternity Tau Delta Phi, which ended its activity in the 1970s.

-After graduating in 1952, during the Stevenson/Eisenhower presidential race, Mel and his father Heman Kaye registered in the Los Angeles voters book.
+After graduating in 1952, during the Stevenson/Eisenhower presidential race, Mel and his father Herman Kaye registered in the Los Angeles voters book.

 <figure>
 ![](https://res.cloudinary.com/dcajl1s6a/image/upload/v1684300864/mel-kaye-bio/ucla-yearbook/ucla-yearbook-1951-page-416_xutkm0.jpg)